 Dropping Off Kyte Rental Car

 Dropping off my rental car was just as easy as picking up.
-I had received a text message the morning of my drop off that reminded me I could change my drop off time up to two hours before it was originally scheduled.
+In the morning of my drop-off, I received a text message reminding me that I could change my drop-off time up to two hours before the originally scheduled time.
 Although I didn’t need this, I found the feature nice as things do come up.

 I was about 10 minutes early to my drop off location and waited until I received a text from my surfer that he was arriving at the location.
 He knew exactly what car I was in and presented himself right away.
 He took pictures of the car from all sides and then said everything looked good.
 I handed him the keys and away he went.